NetLogo/BehaviorSpace-Extension/README.md

 ### bspace:set-lists

-#### bspace:set-lists *name* *path*
+#### bspace:set-lists *string* *string*

-Set the path for the lists file for the specified experiment.
-An error will be thrown if an experiment does not exist with the provided name.
+Set the path for the lists file for the experiment specified in the first input.
+An error will be thrown if the specified experiment does not exist.

 Example: